barotto/IBMulator/README.md

 ## LICENSE

-IBMulator is distributed under the GNU GPLv3.
+IBMulator is distributed under the GNU GPL version 3 or (at your option) any later version.
 See COPYING for details.

 To obtain the source code go to github.com/barotto/IBMulator